straightlab/compgenomics_minicourse/2022_edition/01_sherlockConnection.md

 Make a new folder for yourself, and move to that folder.
 For example for team Straight
 ```
-mkdir -p teamStraight
+mkdir teamStraight
 cd teamStraight
 ```

-The `-p` flag is useful in case the folder aready exists.

 This folder is currently empty.
 You can list the content of the current folder `.` with
 ```
 ls .
 ```

 You can always see your current location in the filesystem with
 ```
 pwd
 ```